francis802/cpd2324/assign2/README.md

 ## Description

 This program implements a simple version of "The Price is Right" game.
-Players are asked to guess the price of an item, and the player whose guess is the closest to the actual price (without exceeding) it wins.
+Players are asked to guess the price of an item, and the player whose guess is the closest to the actual price (without exceeding it) wins.

 ## Compilation and Execution

 ### Prerequisites

 - Java Development Kit (JDK) installed on your machine.
-Needs to be a version greater or equal than 21.
+Available in Java SE version 21 or later.
 - Terminal or command line access.

 ### Compilation